powsybl/pypowsybl/docs/user_guide/security.rst

     [0.8]

 Limit reductions can also be more selective.
-They can only be applied to certain network elements using the `country`, `min_voltage` and `max_voltage` parameters, or to certain temporary limits using the `min_temporary_duration` and `max_temporary_duration` parameters (if `temporary=True').
+They can only be applied to certain network elements using the `country`, `min_voltage` and `max_voltage` parameters, or to certain temporary limits using the `min_temporary_duration` and `max_temporary_duration` parameters (if `temporary=True`).
 For example, the following method adds a limit reduction of 0.9 on all temporary current limits with minimal acceptable duration of 300s, on all network elements in France with nominal voltage between 90 and 225kV :

 .. code-block:: python